“A Voice of the Customer (VoC) Program is essential for maximizing retention and growth.”

 2) The customer feedback elicited isn’t reliable or trustworthy.

-This is a dangerous circumstance that often goes unnoticed because it’s almost always unintentional.
-A Voice of the Customer program is launched without employing the right governance processes or best practices, and it leads to junk data.
+This dangerous circumstance often goes unnoticed because it’s almost always unintentional.
+A Voice of the Customer program is launched without employing the right governance processes or best practices, leading to junk data.
 This could be because there was gaming involved, because participation rates were low and the resulting dataset is not representative, or because the right people weren’t invited or asked the right questions in the first place.

 Take a moment to consider the potential ramifications.
 A leadership team correctly determines the company should solicit feedback from existing and/or potential customers to help answer some important questions.
 The program is deployed improperly, and junk data is returned.
 The executive summary with analysis and recommendations are shared, but they are based on feedback that isn’t reliable, or representative, or is skewed or biased in some way.
 The company might actually push forward on an investment or improvement project with faulty inputs!